raydac/mi-stack/README.md

 # What is it?

-Just abstract stack allows to mark its items by tags and get elements through either stream or iterator.
+Just abstract stack allows to mark its items by tags and get elements through either stream or iterator with possibility to filter items and stop iterator.

 # Implementations